-For many people the onset of gray hair can be devastating.
+For many people the onset of a gray hair can be devastating.
 It does, after all, signal that you are getting old.
-Once the hair starts turning gray, it’s only a matter of time before you’ll be predicting (accurately) the severity of imminent bad weather based on the amount of pain and the constriction of motion in your left hip.
+Once the hair starts turning gray, it’s only a matter of time before you’ll be predicting (accurately) the severity of imminent bad weather based on the amount of pain and the constriction of motion in your left hip or shoulder or big toe.
 For some of us, however, it doesn’t mean a darn thing.
 I, for one, am only 28-years-old and have been noticing a few gray hairs for several years now.
 But, as I am an avid head shaver, as soon as I can see some graying hair, I know it’s time for the razor.
 The point is this: just because you have some grey hairs doesn’t mean you’re old.
 Being old means you’re old.
 Gray hair is just something that happens.

 A majority of people first start noticing gray hair color during their twenties and thirties.
 More often than not it’s just a strand or six, but they’re there.
 Your hair, before it turns gray, has color because of the melanin produced in your hair follicles.
 As you get older, your body stops producing as much melanin and you start going gray.
 But that’s only part of it.
 Turns out, your hair cells also produce hydrogen peroxide.
 When you’re young, it’s quickly broken down by an enzyme called catalase.
 As you get older, your body produces less catalase, the hydrogen peroxide builds up, and your hair turns gray.
 Don’t blame it all on the catalase, though.
 There are another couple of enzymes called methionine sulfoxide A & B. These enzymes are responsible for repairing hair damage.
 And as with catalase, they are plentiful in youth and diminish with age.
 So what do you do about it?
 Unfortunately, there is no cure for gray hair.
 There are, however, a number of things you can do to help in getting rid of gray hair.

 Silver Belles & Gray Foxes